 ~ lots of dry clothes and extra layers for keeping warm between laps

 Each entrant will be allocated a 3m X 4m space to erect an aid station gazebo for themselves close to the start finish line.
+This is issued on a first come, first served basis.
+We will not reserve sites for anyone so please do not ask.

 There will be space for those who have a camper and wish for a powered site but this will be further away from the start/finish area so it is advisable to have an area closer to the action for your food and fluid requirements.
 You may be able to share a gazebo site with someone else.